indianz.com Dynamic Homes

 "Maybe we made a mistake.
 Maybe we should not have humored them in that wanting to stay in that kind of primitive lifestyle," said the President.
 "Maybe we should have said, no, come join us; be citizens along with the rest of us."

-Reagan's words set of a storm of response back home, as tribal and Indian leaders throughout the country, including Ben Nighthorse Campbell of Colorado, then a Congressman and then a Democrat, criticized the President for remarks they termed insensitive, ignorant, insulting, and ill-considered.
+Reagan's words set of a storm of response back home, as tribal leaders throughout the country, including Ben Nighthorse Campbell of Colorado, then a Congressman and then a Democrat, criticized the President for remarks they termed insensitive, ignorant, insulting, and ill-considered.

 It wasn't the first time Reagan faced the wrath of Indian Country.
 He cut Indian funding dramatically just as his officials said economic, social, and educational conditions on reservations were at their worst.
 He put people to positions of authority who didn't always share the same interests as tribes.